A Complete Travel Guide to Rishikesh

 - Uttarakhand’s people are exceedingly welcoming and friendly.
 They are always willing to assist anyone in need.
 If you’ve misplaced directions or landmarks, ask anyone.

 - Avoid wearing provocative or exposing apparel in religious settings.
 It’s possible that it’ll attract the wrong kind of men to you.

 - Bring a map, a compass, currency (in lesser denominations of Rs 10, 20, 50, and 100), and your travel documents, such as a copy of your passport, visa, and health checks, with you.

 - Don’t hand over your entire wad of cash while paying someone.
 There’s a danger it’ll be picked pocketed.

 - Accept nothing from strangers, even if they claim it is ready-made or packaged.
 The food could be contaminated with drugs, and you could be robbed.

-- In hotels, avoid raw cut foods like salads because they may be infected.
+- In hotels, avoid raw-cut foods like salads because they may be infected.
 The contamination can cause dysentery or, in the worst-case scenario, food poisoning.
-If you want, eat only entire fruits purchased from a seller.
+If you want, eat only the entire fruits purchased from a seller.